golles/ha-kamstrup_403/README.md

 <img width="300" alt="integration" src="https://user-images.githubusercontent.com/2211503/200671075-39c7a812-42a2-4a4d-8934-6ea37517a400.png"> <img width="300" alt="configure" src="https://user-images.githubusercontent.com/2211503/201747344-b019693a-1d88-4ca1-9a28-87fa24992e13.png">

+### Sensors

+This component comes with many sensors, and most of the sensors are disabled by default.
+This is to preserve the battery life of the meter, reading data uses an internal battery, so it's advisable to not read too much data too often.
+If you like, you can enable as many sensors as you want, it's good to keep a good balance between the number of sensors you enable and the configured `Scan interval`.
+Next to that, the component will read up to 8 sensors in one interaction with the meter.

 ## Integration in the energy dashboard

 This component does support integration into the Home Assitant's energy dashboard.

 ### Heat Energy (E1)

 This sensor, with unit `GJ`, can since Home Assistant release 2022.11 directly be added to the energy dashboard.
 It's important to understand that you need to add this in the individual devices section.
 So not in the electricity or gas section.
 The devices here will be added on the bottom of your energy dashboard in a horizontal bar graph showing all your devices in `kWh`.
 This is by design and can't be changed by this component.

 ### Heat Energy to Gas

 From version `2.0.0` of this component, there is `Heat Energy to Gas` sensor, this is disabled by default and needs to be manually enabled.
 It's also required to have the `Heat Energy (E1)` sensor enabled for this to work.
 This sensor acts as a `gas` sensor with the `m³` unit and has the same value as `Heat Energy (E1)`.
 This sensor can be added to the energy dashboard in the gas section.
 The added value for this is, that you get a better visual representation in the energy dashboard, eg hourly graphs.

 ## Collect logs

 When you want to report an issue, please add logs from this component.
 You can enable logging for this component by configuring the logger in Home Assistant as follows:

 ```yaml
 logger:
   default: warn
   logs:
     custom_components.kamstrup_403: debug
 ```

 More info can be found on the [Home Assistant logger integration page](https://www.home-assistant.io/integrations/logger)

 ## Contributions are welcome!

 If you want to contribute to this please read the [Contribution guidelines](CONTRIBUTING.md)

 [buymecoffee]: https://www.buymeacoffee.com/golles
 [buymecoffeebadge]: https://img.shields.io/badge/buy%20me%20a%20coffee-donate-yellow.svg?style=for-the-badge